Pope, Russian patriarch kiss at historic meeting

 The Argentine pontiff is looking to heal a nearly 1,000-year-old rift in Christianity that dates back to a 1054 schism which helped shape modern Europe and the Middle East.

-Francis stepped off a plane in the sunshine and shook hands with Cuban President Raul Castro on the tarmac at Jose Marti Airport before heading into the private meeting with Kirill.
+Francis, 79, stepped off a plane in the sunshine and shook hands with Cuban President Raul Castro on the tarmac at Jose Marti airport before heading into the meeting with the leader of the powerful Russian branch of the Orthodox church.

 The two church leaders were due to meet for about two hours and then to sign a joint declaration on the contemporary persecution of Christians in places such as Iraq and Syria.